Bradley-D/awesome-mamp-dashboard/README.md

 Sometimes I need to use MAMP (the free edition) for PHP and WordPress development and I wanted a better dashboard once I clicked on "My Websites" from the MAMP start page, so here it is.

 ## What Does This Do?
-The index file replaces the index.php file that is the MAMP htdocs folder
+The index file replaces the index.php file that is the MAMP htdocs folder.

 ## How To Use
 - Download this index.php file